 In addition, the line def '(cmd) should instead read def `(cmd).

-(You would use a semicolon rather than a colon on Windows.)
+(You would use a semicolon rather than a colon on Windows.)should instead read

 (We use File::PATH_SEPARATOR for compatibility across operating systems—the separator is a colon on UNIX, but a semicolon on Windows.)